luskanek/Enhanced_BagSearch/README.md

 ## Bag Search

-This addon adds an editbox to the default backpack window that can be used to search all bags for various items using the available filters.
+This addon adds an editbox to the default backpack window that can be used to search the backpack, bags, bank and bank bags for various items using the available filters.

 ![Backpack Search Example](/screenshot.png)